About data sampling

 Default reports are unsampled in both Analytics Standard and Analytics 360.

 Analytics first goes to the aggregated data tables to see if all of the requested information from your ad-hoc query is available there.
-If the information is not available there, Analytics queries the complete, unfiltered set of data and computes new aggregates to satisfy the query request.
+If the information is not available there, Analytics queries the complete, unfiltered set of data to satisfy the query request.

 Ad-hoc queries are subject to sampling if the number of sessions for the date range you are using exceeds the threshold for your property type.

 The sampling algorithm uses a sample of the complete data that is proportional to the daily distribution of sessions for the property for the date range you’re using.
 For example, if over a 5-day period sessions were sampled at 25%, then the sample would include 25% of each day’s sessions: